Salad Fingers: Reception and impact

 Salad Fingers has become the subject of a cult following and has generated a number of memes, having "captured the comically demented and strange underbelly of the internet" according to Elijah Watson of The Daily Dot.
 The series's characters, themes, and setting have inspired extensive discussions and theories online.
-In 2005 the San Francisco Chronicle ranked it among its "Top 10" pop culture phenomena.
+In 2005, the San Francisco Chronicle ranked it among its "Top 10" pop culture phenomena.
 Vulture and Wired respectively consider Salad Fingers to be one of the best and most memorable Flash animations, and The Guardian describes it as one of the first to go "fully viral".
 By 2020 the series was viewed 110 million times in total on YouTube, with the first episode alone receiving 36 million video views.

 Jon Mendelsohn of Comic Book Resources observes that the series has "terrified audiences" by means of its "post-apocalyptic setting and crypticness" and compares it to the television series Twin Peaks.
 Tanner Fox of Screen Rant describes it as "nothing short of haunting" due to its "weird premises, nails-on-chalkboard background music, and shocking moments of gore and depravity".
 Devon Maloney of The Verge remarks its emphasis on gore and bodily fluids, calling it "basically ASMR for psychopaths".
 Will Ramsey of Hull Daily Mail calls it "comic, horrifying and strangely endearing".
-While David Bryant of We Are Cult calls the first episode "not terribly good", saying that it "relies solely on the shock of its absurdity", he considers subsequent episodes "gradually more sophisticated" as they "do a lot more to flesh out not just Salad Finger's character, but the world which he inhabits".
+While David Bryant of We Are Cult deems the first episode "not terribly good", saying that it "relies solely on the shock of its absurdity", he considers subsequent episodes "gradually more sophisticated" as they "do a lot more to flesh out not just Salad Finger's character, but the world which he inhabits".
 The series's landscapes, figures, dream sequences, and open-ended nature of episodes have drawn comparisons to the works of David Lynch.

 Writing for the academic journal Convergence, Jessica Balanzategui and César Albarrán-Torres describe Salad Fingers as "a significant stylistic and generic contribution to the early period of participatory digital cultures" and the character as a "patron saint of the digital uncanny".
 Balanzategui further identifies Salad Fingers as a major influence on mainstream media works, including the Channel 4 series Don't Hug Me I'm Scared and the 2022 horror films Skinamarink and Talk to Me, as well as the viral TikTok animated web series Skibidi Toilet.
 Firth credits the transition of Salad Fingers episodes from Newgrounds to YouTube, the latter of which offered "higher and higher-quality video formats", as contributing to the eventual deprecation of the Flash format, in which Salad Fingers episodes had been originally published.

-In 2019 a Canadian high school teacher was temporarily suspended after showing his class a range of videos that students described as "weird, creepy and inappropriate" including Salad Fingers.
+In 2019, a Canadian high school teacher was temporarily suspended after showing his class a range of videos that students described as "weird, creepy and inappropriate" including Salad Fingers.
 The teacher ultimately resigned from his job at the school and attended a disciplinary program.
 In response, Firth commented on Twitter that viewings of Salad Fingers should be "mandatory" for children.